-Such continued fraction form can provide a deeper insight into the physical mechanism and helps to conveniently find the complete transparency conditions for the structures of more than three resonators (see Appendix B).
-The properties of a transmitted light field is determined by the induced $A_1$, with the real and imaginary part of the correspondingly defined susceptibility $\varepsilon_{T}=\sqrt{2\kappa_{ex}}A_{1}/\varepsilon_{p}$ (reformulated from a similar definition \cite{Huang2010_041803} according to our form of dynamical equation) respectively describing the absorptive and dispersive behavior of a single-frequency input to the structure.
+Such continued fraction forms help to find the complete transparency conditions for all similar structures (see Appendix B).
+The properties of a transmitted light field is determined by the induced $A_1$, with the real and imaginary part of the susceptibility $\varepsilon_{T}=\sqrt{2\kappa_{ex}}A_{1}/\varepsilon_{p}$ (reformulated from a similar definition \cite{Huang2010_041803} by our form of dynamical equation) respectively describing the absorptive and dispersive behavior of a single-frequency input to the structure.

 Making the denominator of one subfraction in Eq.
 (5) vanish, i.e.,

 will lead to a complete transparency.
 Under this condition, one has $a_1=0$, and the input-output relation in Fig. 1(a) indicates the exactly same output $a_{out}$ as the input $a_{in}=\varepsilon_p e^{-i\omega_pt}$.
 Since both real and imaginary parts of Eq.
 (6) should be zero, it follows that